kuzaxak/blog/content/about.md

 ---

 Hi, my name is Vladimir Kuznichenkov.
-I am a Senior Infrastructure Engineer.
+I am a Staff Infrastructure Engineer.
 This blog is my attempt to synthesize and share what I’ve learned along the way.
 Mainly, I'll share blog posts related to Infrastructure, Firmware, and Hardware.